 Producer – Atsushi Inaba

-First released late into the sixth generation on PlayStation 2, Okami was released to an overwhelming amount of critical acclaim; even winning the awards of Official PlayStation Magazine’s and IGN’s game of the year for 2006.
-Later being ported to the Wii and HD-rendered for release on the PlayStation Network, Okami’s cult following over the years has grown, with fans fascinated by the amount of various sources of inspiration that inspired the game’s development.
+First released late into the sixth generation on PlayStation 2, Okami was released to an overwhelming amount of critical acclaim; even winning the awards of Official PlayStation Magazine’s and IGN’s Game of the year for 2006.
+Later being ported to the Wii and HD-rendered for release on the PlayStation Network, as well as on eighth-generation consoles, Okami’s cult following over the years has grown, with fans fascinated by the number of various sources of inspiration that inspired the game’s development.
 After finally playing this game for myself, I also consider it to be a timeless classic.

 Graphics – 9/10

 Released in the time when the industry was seeing an influx of games incorporating cel-shaded visuals, a time I talked about extensively in the fourth week of this blog, the scenery and style of this game is eerily lifeless when an area hasn’t been restored by the player, and achingly beautiful when it has.
-The level of influence taken by the developers, ranging from things like Japanese folklore, legends and stories, is so vast that an entirely separate article can be written about it.
-In my opinion being one of the best looking games on the PlayStation 2,the overall atmosphere of the game also creates a very intimate contrast between common elements such as beauty and ugliness, light and darkness and good and evil.
+The level of influence taken by the developers, ranging from things like Japanese folklore, legends, and stories, is so vast that an entirely separate article can be written about it.
+In my opinion, being one of the best-looking games on PlayStation 2, the overall atmosphere of the game also creates a very intimate contrast between common elements such as beauty and ugliness, light and darkness, and good and evil.
 It also touches on Japan’s great admiration for the preservation of nature, which has been prevalent in other parts of Japanese culture, such as the many films released by Studio Ghibli.

 Gameplay – 8.5/10